zepingyu0512/zepingyu0512.github.io/_pages/about.md

 I am a second-year PhD student at the University of Manchester (started in September 2023), advised by Prof. [Sophia Ananiadou](https://research.manchester.ac.uk/en/persons/sophia.ananiadou).
 I was previously an AI researcher at Tencent from 2020 to 2022, where I focused on deep learning for source code and binary code.
 I graduated from Shanghai Jiao Tong University in 2020 with a Master’s Degree, and in 2017 with a Bachelor’s Degree.

-I believe mechanistic interpretability is the key to AGI.
+I believe mechanistic interpretability is extremely essential for trustworthy AGI.
 Currently, I am interested in:

 **a)** Understanding the internal mechanisms of large language models.